CatalanCabbage/notes/misc/mall-tracking.md

 - An on-prem server is present in the mall to reliably upload video data to our data store.
 - We have warm storage for 30 days of video data and cold storage for the next 30 days.

-_Scope for optimization: We can move some of the basic processing from our processing load to this on-prem server; will reduce the size of data sent and load of the system._
+_Scope for optimization: We can move some of the basic processing from our processing load to this on-prem server; will reduce the size of data sent and load of the system.[^amzn-store]_

 ### Processing videos to get raw data
 In this context, raw data is the output from the ML model.
 Maybe we need to do some extra processing to make it usable, split it into floor sections etc later.